Skip to Content

 Concerns surrounding the safety of widely used commercial wood preservatives, such as green-stained wood, have been around for some time.
 Many producers halted production after they learned that members of their production personnel were becoming unwell.

-Because of the potential health risks posed by creosote, recycled railroad ties and utility poles should be utilized to construct beds where food plants will be cultivated.
+Because of the potential health risks creosote poses, recycled railroad ties and utility poles should be utilized to construct beds where food plants will be cultivated.

 For USDA organic certification, no products made of pressure-treated wood in organic gardening may come into contact with crops intended for human consumption.